f18m/esphome-floor-heating-controller/README.md

 # floor-heating-controller

-ESPHome project to present to [HomeAssistant](https://www.home-assistant.io/) a floor heating controller, i.e. a board that can turn on or off the flow of warm water in under-floor heating pipes.
+This is an [ESPHome](https://esphome.io/) project to present to [HomeAssistant](https://www.home-assistant.io/) a floor heating controller, i.e. a board that can turn on or off the flow of warm water in under-floor heating pipes.

 ## Highlights